uviclibraries/rstudio/basics-importing-data.md

-To extract a vector (column) from our data frame, we will pass in `dataframeName$columnName`, where the name of our data is separated by the name identifying a single set of values within that data frame.
+To extract a vector (column) from our data frame, we will pass in `dataframeName$columnName`, where the name of our data is separated by the name identifying a single column within that data frame.

 - Replace *dataframeName* with the name of your imported data
 - Replace *columnName* with the column name representing the information